Michael F. Iorio, PhD, MPA, RT(R) (CT) (ARRT) CRT

-Applications are accepted for this program from January 1 to September 1.
-Even though September 1 is the established deadline, the total number of applicants may dictate an earlier or later cut-off date.
+Applications are accepted for this program from January 1 to August 15.
+The total number of applicants may dictate an earlier or later cut-off date.
 Check with the department for deadline extensions.

 Q. What are the minimum requirements to apply to the Master’s in Radiation Sciences program?